MENTAL HEALTH CARE FOR ADOLESCENTS

 The Psychiatrist is the team leader and doctor who will admit and diagnose the adolescent, as well as prescribe the necessary medication.

 A Psychologist with a special interest in adolescent care will be involved or could be appointed.
 The psychologist will meet with the adolescent for therapy and focus on all areas of the adolescent’s struggle.

 The adolescent will also engage with the Occupational Therapist (OT) in a group.
 The OT will focus on transferring and applying life skills and coping skills in all aspects of their daily life, such as home, school, social and emotional matters.
 The OT also runs Arts & Craft groups where the adolescents can explore their creativity, learning new skills and improve how they feel and think about themselves.

 Additionally, a social worker will contact the parent/s, adolescent, and school for practical and emotional structure and support.

 The nursing team is available 24 hours a day to support and assist in all personal needs and care and establish a healthy routine.

 At Tijger Clinic, a school teacher conducts homework sessions twice a week to assist adolescents with school tasks.
 When required by the school, the teacher can assist with exams within the facility.

 Therapy With Horses

 Equine-Assisted Psychotherapy (EAP) is a treatment that includes activities with horses in an equine (horse) environment.
-Every second week on a Friday afternoon, adolescents are transported to an equestrian venue in Paarl to attend EAP with resounding positive reactions.
+Once a month, at our Western Cape hospitals, adolescents are transported to an equestrian venue in Paarl to attend EAP with resounding positive reactions.
 No horseriding is involved, and only in-hand groundwork is used to ground the adolescent’s own emotional state.